Pjotr3k/MyLittleDictionary/README.md

   - adding new entries (the "Add Entries" tab at menu bar)
   - adding forms to exisitng entries (the "edit forms" button below the table of forms of each entry)

-The database include following tables:
+The database includes following tables:
   - entries:      collects entries, being a connector between words with their meanings
   - definitions:  collets definitions of words.
 This table doesn't use a foreing key, this way you can use a single definition for many entries which makes implementing functions like finding translations and finding synonyms easier.
   - languages, parts_of_speech: collects languages and parts of speech, respectively